New Balance NB Minimus Road Review

 NB Minimus Road

 Running is all about form and I am a strong advocate of a forefoot strike to naturally absorb the impacts of running.
 But which running shoe promotes good form better than others?
 Some say that running barefoot or in Five Fingers forces you to have good form.
 Others might argue that barefoot running over long distances is just too hard on the feet and a little cushioning is beneficial.
 The New Balance NB Minimus Road strikes a nice balance.
-It promotes good form running and has firm cushioning to ease the pain of long runs and rigorous training schedules.

 The pictures of the NB Minimus Road that New Balance previously released (See them here) showed two color combinations.
 One was white with orange and blue accents and the other was blue with yellow and white accents.
 I prefer the graphite/red color combination I received, but the others look nice too.
 There was also an interesting little tag attached to one of the shoes cautioning runners to slowly transition to the NB Minimus Road.